mrniamster/noaxai/README.md

 ## Installation

-1. Install the extension from VS Code marketplace
+1. Install [NoaxAI](https://marketplace.visualstudio.com/items?itemName=mrniamster.noaxai)  extension from VS Code marketplace
 2. Open VS Code
 3. Open the "Explore Models" panel in the sidebar
 4. Click on a model to install it locally